mwillerich/passport/README.markdown

 > Oauth and OpenId made Dead Simple.

-Note: This is a refactoring and abstraction of [AuthlogicConnect](http://github.com/viatropos/authlogic-connect) and it is not complete yet.
+Note: This is a refactoring and abstraction of [AuthlogicConnect](http://github.com/viatropos/authlogic-connect) and it is not yet complete.
 The goal is to make it as low level as possible while still making it extremely simple to setup.
 It will abstract away all Oauth/OpenID complexities and be pluggable into any existing authentication framework.

 Passport is your single interface to Oauth 1.0, Oauth 2.0, and OpenID.

-Allow your users to login with Github, Facebook, Twitter, Google, LinkedIn, MySpace, Vimeo, and Yahoo Oauth providers ([complete list](http://github.com/viatropos/passport/lib/passport/oauth/tokens)), and all the OpenID providers.
+Allow your users to login with Github, Facebook, Twitter, Google, LinkedIn, MySpace, Vimeo, and Yahoo Oauth providers ([complete list](https://github.com/viatropos/passport/tree/master/lib/passport/oauth/tokens)), and all the OpenID providers.
 Simple, Clean, Fast.

 ## Usage